NMider/NMider/README.md

   Hi, I’m @NMider<br>
-  I’m interested in understanding Front-End programming Currently, I am learning HTML first, followed by CSS, and then JavaScript.
+  I’m interested in understanding Front-End programming<br>
+  Currently, I am learning HTML first, followed by CSS, and then JavaScript.<br>
-  I’m looking to collaborate on you.
+  I’m looking to collaborate on you.<br>
   How to reach me anywhere

 <!---